meltingmettle/api-tick-meltingmettle/README.md

 # ZD Ticket Application

 Ticket REST API tool for a Zendesk ticket application.
 Supports ticket creation, ticket listing/viewing, and ticket updates.
+Please note that Heroku dynos take ~30 seconds to start up if a site has not been accessed recently, so your first load may take up to a minute.

 Application supports additional update capability.